Luo-Zhengding/GFANC-RL/README.md

 # GFANC-RL

 This repository contains the code for the paper "**GFANC-RL: Reinforcement Learning-based Generative Fixed-filter Active Noise Control**," accepted by the **Neural Networks** journal.
+You can find the paper at [Paper Link](https://doi.org/10.1016/j.neunet.2024.106687)

 This is a collaborative research work between the Digital Signal Processing Lab at NTU and the AI Lab at NUS.
 The RL algorithm used to train the 1D CNN in the GFANC-RL method is provided here.

 <p align="center">
   <img src="https://github.com/Luo-Zhengding/GFANC-RL/assets/95018034/07d44cdd-b60a-44b4-b1c5-6442d925b7f4" width="500"><br>